BlackAndWhiteCarnage/EUPHORIA/README.md

 ## Features

-- Adding products to cart
+- Adding products to the cart
-- Choosing extras for each product (two are free, after adding more +10PLN to product price for each), (if available), (for premium panties extras are unlimited)
+- Choosing different extras for each product (two of them are for free, after adding more add 10PLN to product price for each), (if available), (for premium panties extras are unlimited and for free)
-- Get different discounts on cart value (150PLN - 5%, 250PLN - 10%, 500PLN - 15%), (some products are excluded from discount, still they cause discounts on other products that can be discounted)
+- Get different discounts on cart value (150PLN - 5%, 250PLN - 10%, 500PLN - 15%), (some photo sessions are excluded from discounts, still they will cause discounts on other products that can be discounted)
-- Send your order (my wife will get all the informations about it via email) (links to product images from AWS, extras someone choose to each product and total cart value)
+- Send your order via form with validation (my wife will get all the information about it via email) (links to products images from AWS, extras someone choose to each product and total cart value).
-- Image slider in every product
+- Images slider in every product
-- Auto Sesonal offer (tights and stockings only in winter)
+- Auto seasonal offer (tights and stockings available only in certain months in winter)
-- Following navigation after scrolling down
+- Following sticky navigation after scrolling down in products list
-- All produscts are connected to Strapi.js so adding and removing them is pretty simple
+- All products are connected to Strapi.js, so adding and removing them is pretty simple (and much faster than on Allegro)
+- Custom cursor
-- "Newest" items that was added in last 14 days are highlighted
+- "Newest" items that were added within 14 days are highlighted

 <br />